leafsphp/docs/src/tutorial/src/step-12/description.md

-# Updating items in a database
+# Reading items in a database

 ::: danger WIP
 WIP